 Thompson Falls State Park Campground

 Thompson Falls State Park is located in Montana’s Glacier Country, about 90 minutes west of Flathead Lake.
 This scenic park’s campground is quiet and shaded, making it the perfect place to take a walk or hike, bird watch, and enjoy nature at its best.
 Boat launches are also provided.

 It’s a great stop on a Montana road trip for families with older kids since there is a fishpond with trout plus easy access to the river thanks to the riverside trail — a perfect place for throwing rocks and looking for wildlife.

 Makoshika State Park

 Closest City: Glendive

-Located in the Missouri River Country region of Montana in the northeast corner of the state, Makoshika State Park has quite a different look from the rest of Montana, but there’s no denying it is beautiful in its own special way.
+Located close to the North Dakota border in Southeast Montana, Makoshika State Park has quite a different look from the rest of Montana, but there’s no denying it is beautiful in its own special way.

 Makoshika State Park is famous for several reasons, one of them being the fact that it’s the location where fossil remains of dinosaurs like the Triceratops and Tyrannosaurus Rex have been discovered.

 The park is also popular to visit due to its otherworldly looking rock formations sporadically dotted with pine trees — which have given it the nickname of the badlands of Montana.
 Camping there places you right in the midst of these unique rocks leftover from the Cretaceous period.